Tan-Yu/GWU_NN/README.md

-# Project Title

-## Furniture Detection with TensorFlow
+# Furniture Detection with TensorFlow

 ### Overview